pinsyscall

 execve

-There are even more low-hanging bypasses, left as an exercise to the reader.
+There are more easy bypasses, left as an exercise to the reader.